ku-nlp/ChatCollectionFramework/doc/manual.md

 When configured with Nginx, it should look like this:

 ![Conversation sample with default implementation](images/my-custom-chat-server-default-chat-sample.png  "Conversation sample with default implementation")

+It might be a good idea to reuse the automated tests from the framework and integrate them to your custom application.
+This way, you can leverage the framework even more:

+	cp -ra ~/chat-collection-framework/tests .

+Before running the tests, you will need to install some additional modules into your Python environment:

+	exit
+	pipenv install pytest psutil bs4
+	pipenv shell

+Also, by defaut, the tests use the files config.json.sample and logging.conf.sample instead of config.json and logging.conf because the latter should not be versioned in the code repository.
+You should do the same thing as well:

+	cp config.json config.json.sample
+	cp logging.conf logging.conf.sample
+	echo config.json >> .gitignore
+	echo logging.conf >> .gitignore

+To run the tests, we do:

+	pytest -s

+As we have not started yet to customize the application, all the tests should pass successfully.

+If you're using bitbucket to host your code repository, you could also reuse the configuration file from the framework that will run the tests automatically each time that you push commits on the repository:

+	cp ~/chat-collection-framework/bitbucket-pipelines.yml .

+And edit the bitbucket-pipelines.yml and remove the line that refers to App.py.sample file.
+This file doesn't exist in our case and is not needed.

+Then you will have to activate the pipelines in your bitbucket settings page to use this feature.

+If your code repository is hosted on Github, you will need to write a .travis.yml file instead.
+Read documentation on Github for more information.

 ## Customization